nixworks/public/news/2014/07/2/README.md

 ##### Roche Holding AG
 ### [Roche Holding AG says that its US-based Genentech subsidiary will purchase American biotechnology company Seragon Pharmaceuticals, Inc for up to $1.725 billion in cash and contingency payments. ](/news/2014/07/2/roche-holding-ag-says-that-its-us-based-genentech-subsidiary-will-purchase-american-biotechnology-company-seragon-pharmaceuticals-inc-for-u.md)
-_Context: Genentech Inc., Roche Holding AG, biotechnology_
+_Context: Roche Holding AG, biotechnology, Genentech Inc._

 ##### 2014 Atlantic hurricane season
 ### [Tropical Storm Arthur heads towards the US coast with a hurricane warning in place for the state of North Carolina.
 A mandatory evacuation is ordered for Hatteras Island in the Outer Banks. ](/news/2014/07/2/tropical-storm-arthur-heads-towards-the-us-coast-with-a-hurricane-warning-in-place-for-the-state-of-north-carolina-a-mandatory-evacuation-i.md)
-_Context: Outer Banks, North Carolina, 2014 Atlantic hurricane season, Hatteras Island, Arthur_
+_Context: Outer Banks, 2014 Atlantic hurricane season, North Carolina, Hatteras Island, Arthur_

 ##### Manitoba
 ### [Widespread flooding in the Canadian provinces of Manitoba and Saskatchewan leads to the declaration of states of emergencies in 87 municipalities. ](/news/2014/07/2/widespread-flooding-in-the-canadian-provinces-of-manitoba-and-saskatchewan-leads-to-the-declaration-of-states-of-emergencies-in-87-municipal.md)
 Widespread overland flooding in Saskatchewan and Manitoba has prompted the evacuation of some homes in western Manitoba on Tuesday night.

-##### food truck
+##### Food truck
 ### [Eleven people are injured including 2 in critical condition after a food truck explodes due to a ruptured propane tank in northern Philadelphia. ](/news/2014/07/2/eleven-people-are-injured-including-2-in-critical-condition-after-a-food-truck-explodes-due-to-a-ruptured-propane-tank-in-northern-philadelp.md)
 A propane tank on a food truck in Philadelphia exploded into a fireball, critically injuring a mother and daughter and sending at least nine others to the hospital, police said.